 Up to 80% of vacancies can go unadvertised making networking a crucial job search strategy.
-This direct approach to job seeking is essential for you to tap into the hidden job market.
+This unadvertised job pool is often referred to as the hidden job market.
+Building and maintaining strong professional networks and being direct and pro-active in your job search is how you access the hidden job market.

-Networking is a skill that you need to learn, so give yourself time to hone your technique.
-There's no better time to start than the present and practice will build your confidence.
+Networking is a skill that you learn, so give yourself time to hone your technique.
+Its vital to make genuine professional connections, networking is about mutual benefits, its a two-way street.
+Creating genuine bonds will assist you to achieve your career goals.
+There's no better time to start than the present and practice will build your confidence

 Networking is a focused effort to: